TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

    A deprecated alias of :exc:`OSError`.

    .. versionchanged:: 3.3
-      Following :pep:`3151`, this class was made an alias of :exc:`OSError`.
+      Following :pep:`3151`, this kundi was made an alias of :exc:`OSError`.

 .. exception:: herror

-   A subclass of :exc:`OSError`, this exception is raised for address-related errors, i.e. for functions that use *h_errno* in the POSIX C API, including :func:`gethostbyname_ex` and :func:`gethostbyaddr`.
+   A subkundi of :exc:`OSError`, this exception is raised for address-related errors, i.e. for functions that use *h_errno* in the POSIX C API, including :func:`gethostbyname_ex` and :func:`gethostbyaddr`.
    The accompanying value is a pair ``(h_errno, string)`` representing an